 Little or no motion is allowed at the ankle joint, and therefore SACH heel and a rocker bottom are usually added to the shoe to provide better gait pattern.

-A PTB brim is not indicated when there is impairment of proximal portion of the leg.
+A PTB brim is not indicated when there is impairment of a proximal portion of the leg.

 Denis Browne Splint